allison-baker/uvu-code-snippets/README.md

 If you have any questions, you can reach me (Al Baker, CET MarCom Junior Marketing/Design Lead & Student Developer) on [LinkedIn](https://www.linkedin.com/in/almarieb/) or at [baker.allison.m@gmail.com](mailto:baker.allison.m@gmail.com).

-The other Junior Marketing/Design Leads on the CET Web Team at the start of the project were [Emma Lam](https://www.linkedin.com/in/enlam/) and [Tessa Johson](https://www.linkedin.com/in/tessjohnson/), with [Katelyn Swain](https://www.linkedin.com/in/katelyn-swain-247670184/) replacing them later on for a short time.
+The other web/graphic designers on the CET Web Team at the start of the project were [Emma Lam](https://www.linkedin.com/in/enlam/) and [Tessa Johson](https://www.linkedin.com/in/tessjohnson/), with [Katelyn Swain](https://www.linkedin.com/in/katelyn-swain-247670184/) replacing them later on for a short time, and [Olha Mykytka](https://www.linkedin.com/in/olha-mykytka-070737198/) coming on in December 2024.
 The developer in the Digital Experiences and Accessible Technologies department for CET at the start of the project was [Ben Linton](https://www.linkedin.com/in/ben-linton/), and later [Cesar Espinoza](https://www.linkedin.com/in/cesrr/) filled the role.
 The MarCom Director for CET and the head of our team at the time of this project is [Maddison Eborn](https://www.linkedin.com/in/maddisoneborn/).